Metacor/Minecraft-Speedrun-Guide/readme.md

 **Hotbar Swap**: *1, 2, 3, 4, 5, 6, 7, 8, 9*
 * Swaps the Hotbar Slot's Item, with the Item Slot under your Mouse's Cursor
-* *this can be used to Quickly Move Items into the Crafting Window, with minimal Mouse Movement*
+* *this can be used to quickly Move Items into the Crafting Window, with minimal Mouse Movement*

 **Collect All**: Shift + Click *(in the Crafting Output Slot)*
 * Creates the maxiumum amount of an Item with the supplies currently in the Crafting Window